Are you feeling anxious, depressed, afraid, angry or just totally overwhelmed?

 “Who looks outside dreams; who looks inside wakes.”
 Jung

 Counselling can take place face-to-face, or online via Zoom, Skype or FaceTime if this feels easier for you.

 I work as an affiliate for a number of Employee Assisted Programs (EAPs) including BUPA, AXA PPP Healthcare, LifeWorks, Cruse Victim’s Support, PamAssist & RedArc.

 I value your privacy – all calls and emails are dealt with by me alone and are strictly confidential.
-Access is easy with one step.
+Disabled access.